portsoc/hangman-in-branches/README.md

 For more information read our comments in `startNewGame`.

 Multiple spaces in HTML are rendered as a single space in the browser.
-There are simple ways around it (e.g., using '\&nbsp;') but we have decided to place each letter in a span element.
+There are simple ways around it (e.g., using '\&nbsp;') but instead, the `redrawWord` function places each letter in a span element.
 This decision will later allow us to treat letters individually (e.g., styling them differently).
-The newly created function `redrawWord` takes care of this job.

 ### Fix: Repeat guesses

-To be able to prevent the user from guessing the same letter twice, we have created `hits` and `misses` arrays.
+To prevent the user from guessing the same letter twice, we have created `hits` and `misses` arrays.
 We could have done it in one array but we would like to distinguish between them when it comes to styling the letters.

 `registerLetter` now checks whether the new guess is in the `hits` or `misses` array and displays a message accordingly.
 Every time the user makes a new guess, we call `redrawKeyboard` to update the keyboard accordingly.

-To see the new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/4...5?diff=split) showing the difference between branches 4 and 5.

 ### Fix: Restart the game

 At the end of a game, we call `generateNewGame` function which will remove the keyboard and display a restart button.
-When the user clicks the restart button, we call `startNewGame` to start a new game.
+When the user clicks the restart button, we call `startNewGame` to start a new game (resets the number of lives, chooses a new word and so on).
 Consequently, `startNewGame` now calls `drawKeyboard` to create a new keyboard every time.

+To see the new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/4...5?diff=split) showing the difference between branches 4 and 5.

 ## Usage